elfmaster/libelfmaster/PARSING_DETAILS.md

 Status: Finished
-TODO: Handle SCOP scenarios where one of the PT_LOAD's (Say out of 3) have been modified to be executable, i.e. phdr[text + 0] |= PF_X; which will throw off the way that libelfmaster handles.
-SCOP parsing.
+TODO: Handle SCOP scenarios where one of the PT_LOAD's (Say out of 3) have been modified to be executable, i.e. phdr[text + 0] |= PF_X; which will throw off the way that libelfmaster handles SCOP parsing.
 This is an easy fix in ELF_LOAD_F_STRICT_F cases because we can simply follow the sh_flags of the section headers to see which corresponding segments (To SHN_ALLOC, SHN_ALLOC|SHN_EXECINSTR) etc. just like the linker does, but for forensics mode this doesn't cut it.
 More heuristics to be added.